nwtime/ntpwww/content/en/archives/4.2.8-series/discover.md

 Manycast is an automatic server discovery and configuration paradigm new to NTPv4.
 It is intended as a means for a client to troll the nearby network neighborhood to find cooperating servers, validate them using cryptographic means and evaluate their time values with respect to other servers that might be lurking in the vicinity.
 It uses the grab-n'-drop paradigm with the additional feature that active means are used to grab additional servers should the number of associations fall below the <code>maxclock</code> option of the <code>tos</code> command.

-The manycast paradigm is not the anycast paradigm described in RFC-1546, which is designed to find a single server from a clique of servers providing the same service.
+The manycast paradigm is not the anycast paradigm described in [RFC 1546](https://www.rfc-editor.org/rfc/rfc1546.html), which is designed to find a single server from a clique of servers providing the same service.
 The manycast paradigm is designed to find a plurality of redundant servers satisfying defined optimality criteria.

 A manycast client is configured using the <code>manycastclient</code> configuration command, which is similar to the <code>server</code> configuration command.
 It sends ordinary client mode messages, but with a broadcast address rather than a unicast address and sends only if less than <code>maxclock</code> associations remain and then only at the minimum feasible rate and minimum feasible time-to-live (TTL) hops.
 The polling strategy is designed to reduce as much as possible the volume of broadcast messages and the effects of implosion due to near-simultaneous arrival of manycast server messages.
 There can be as many manycast client associations as different addresses, each one serving as a template for future unicast client/server associations.